- c/o St Mark’s Church

 St Nicholas Church - Brief History

-Internally the dominating feature is the lanter, with its spired belfrey.
+Internally the dominating feature is the lantern, with its spired belfry.
 The brick interior has been rendered.

 The single span interior is surprisingly large; it seats about 250.
-With its white-washed walls and its ornaments, it presents and attractive, honest appearence.
+With its white-washed walls and ornaments, it presents an attractive, honest appearance.

-The 1949 window is by Spear, depicting Christ in Majestry, Peter aand Mary Magdalene, is good and harmonises with the rest of the interior.
+The 1949 window is by Spear, depicting Christ in Majesty, Peter and Mary Magdalene, is good and harmonises with the rest of the interior.
 One cleric declared that it looks like the Magdalene "is holding an ice-cream soda - complete with straw" - most irreverent!

 There is a Lady Chapel in the south-east corner.
 A painting of the 'Madonna and Child' by David O'Connell (1960) hangs in the chapel.
 It is a strange mixture of styles, which somehow do not coalesce.